Neacșu's letter: English translation

-I pak I tell thy highness of the work of Mahamet beg as I heard from the boyars that art neighbour and from my son-in-law Negre, how the Emperor hath allowed Mahamet beg cross Wallachia wherever he would want to.
+And again, I tell thy highness of the work of Mahamet beg as I heard from the boyars that art neighbour and from my son-in-law Negre, how the Emperor hath allowed Mahamet beg cross Wallachia wherever he would want to.

-I pak thy highness should know that Basarab is greatly fearful of that thief Mahamet beg, more than thy highness is.
+And again, thy highness should know that Basarab is greatly fearful of that thief Mahamet beg, more than thy highness is.

-I pak I tell thy highness as thou art my Lord of what had I also understood.
+And again, I tell thy highness as thou art my Lord of what had I also understood.
 I tell thy highness this and thy highness is wise and these words thou shouldst keep for thyself and not let many people know them and thy highness beware as thou best knowest.